raspberrypilearning/dancing-unicorn-rainbow/en/step_7.md

-## Build Your Rainbow
+## Build your rainbow

 You are now ready to create an awesome rainbow!
 In this step, you will assemble your rainbow and program the LEDs to blink in a rainbow pattern.

-+ Find all the LEDs you are going to use and make sure you also have the same amount of jumper wires and resistors
++ Find all the LEDs you are going to use and make sure you also have the right number of jumper wires and resistors.

-+ Rearrange the circuit you already have to make room for other colours of the rainbow.
++ Rearrange the circuit you already have to make room for the other colours of your rainbow.
 ![Circuit Rearranged](images/oneled.png)

-### Ground the Rainbow
+### Ground the rainbow

-+ Use one **ground** for all of your LEDs

-To make sure your rainbow shines brightly and is not covered by too many jumper wires, each LED must share one ground.
+To make sure your rainbow shines brightly and is not covered by too many jumper wires, all LED should share one **Ground (GND)** pin.

 The breadboard looks like this inside:
 ![Breadboard Cross-Section](images/breadboardxsection.png)

 To ground the whole rainbow with one jumper wire:
-+ Connect the jumper wire attached to **GND** to a breadboard *rail*.
++ Connect the jumper wire attached to **GND** to a breadboard **rail**
-+ Make sure resistors connect to the same *rail* as the ground jumper wire and to the same *bar* as the LED:
++ Make sure resistors connect to the same rail as the **GND** jumper wire and to the same **bar** as the LED they belong to:
 ![Adding LEDs](images/twoleds.png)

-### Complete the Rainbow
+### Complete the rainbow

-+ Add the rest of your LEDs, LED jumper wires, and resistors to the breadboard in a colour arrangement of your choice.
++ Add the rest of your LEDs, jumper wires, and resistors to the breadboard in a colour arrangement of your choice.
 Make sure to leave room for a button at the end.

-It will help to use the same colour jumper wire as your LED if you are using many different colours.
+If you are using many different colours, it might help to match the colour of the jumper wires to your LEDs.

 Your rainbow should look similar to this one:
 ![Rainbow LEDs](images/rainbowleds.png)